-- Once the mortar has started to harden it’s already started a chemical process that if you try to interrupt, you’ll end of the losing end of a chemical reaction argument.
-Or is it physics?
+- Once the mortar has started to harden it’s already started a chemical process that if you try to interrupt, you’ll end up on the losing end of a chemical reaction argument.

 - Remove each piece of tile from its box and mix the pieces from the boxes when tiling.
 This way if there is any variation in color from box to box it won’t be noticeable.

 - Use the same exact tile spacers.
 If you run out, go out and buy the same exact ones.
 You hear me?
 SAME.
 EXACT.
 KIND.